-Please let us know what you think about nature in Granton on this short survey.
+Please let us know what you think about nature in Granton in this short survey.
 The results will help us plan how people and wildlife can live well together in the area in future.

 (click for details)